Colón, Panama: Literature

 The main setting of the novella "Latarnik" ("The Lighthouse Keeper", 1881) by Polish author Henryk Sienkiewicz is the lighthouse in Aspinwall.

-Colón is also the setting of Argentine writer César Aira’s short 2002 novel Varamo.
+Colón is also the setting of Argentine writer César Aira’s short 2002 novel Varamo, and the 2002 documentary One Dollar, The Price of Life.

 Juan Gabriel Vásquez's The Secret History of Costaguana has many scenes set in late 19C and early 20C Colón.

 Georges Simenon's L'Aîné des Ferchaux has Colon as a location in the second part of the novel.

 Sports

 Colón is home to Correcaminos Colon, 2016 Basketball Champion of Panama and member of the FIBA Americas League.
 The team plays its home games at the Arena Teófilo "Panamá" Al Brown.

 Transport

 The city is served by the Panama Canal Railway and Enrique Adolfo Jiménez Airport.